Logo Futurismo

 Quick Meme | Example of the memes going viral on the internet all over the world

-Over the past decades, one could read often that whales are supposed to release something between 40 and 400 gallons of sperm during one single mating act and only about 10% of it would enter the female, but how precise is this information?
+Over the past few decades, it has been reported that whales release between 40 and 400 gallons (1.51 m³) of sperm during a single mating act, with only about 10% entering the female.
+However, how precise is this information?
 Let’s have a quick fact-check!

 Hence, in terms of evolution, this may be one of the reasons why bigger testicles are favored by natural selection and passed on to newer generations.